Pekapeka Wetlands: Discover the Unique Ecosystem Near Hastings

 Biodiversity Hotspot

-Pekapeka Wetlands stands out as a biodiversity hotspot, showcasing a remarkable array of life due to its unique ecological features.
-Ranked as the second most valuable wetland in Hawke's Bay, it's home to over 82 species of plants, including both native and introduced varieties.
+The Pekapeka Wetlands stand out as a critical biodiversity hotspot in Hawke’s Bay, showcasing remarkable ecological diversity due to its unique features.
+Ranked as the second most valuable wetland in the region, it supports a wide variety of native flora and fauna.

-Since the 1990s, restoration projects have aimed to enhance the wetland's ecological functions and improve its capacity to regulate floodwaters.
-Community involvement in these efforts, such as planting initiatives, highlights the importance of collective action in preserving this vital ecosystem.
+Since the 1990s, restoration projects have aimed to enhance ecological functions, including floodwater regulation.
+Community involvement, such as planting initiatives, has been vital in preserving this significant area near Hastings.

 Protected Bird Species